4paradigm/OpenMLDB/README.md

 **English version | [中文版](README_cn.md)**

-### OpenMLDB is an open-source machine learning database that provides enterprises with a full-stack FeatureOps solution.
+### OpenMLDB is an open-source machine learning database that provides a full-stack FeatureOps solution for production.

 ## 1. Our Philosophy

 In the process of artificial intelligence (AI) engineering, 95% of the time and effort is consumed by data processing, data verification and other data related workloads.
 In order to tackle this problem, 1% tech giants will spend thousands of hours on building in-house data platforms to address AI engineering challenges such as online-offline consistency, data correctness, and data processing efficiency.
 The other 99% small and medium-sized enterprise purchase expensive SaaS tools and data governance services.

 OpenMLDB is an open-source machine learning database that is committed to solving the data governance challenge of AI engineering in a closed loop.
 OpenMLDB has been deployed in hundreds of real-world enterprise applications.
-OpenMLDB gives priority to open-source the capability of feature engineering using SQL, which provides enterprises with a full-stack feature engineering solution (aka FeatureOps).
+OpenMLDB gives priority to open-source the capability of feature engineering using SQL, which provides a production-ready full-stack feature engineering solution (aka FeatureOps).

-## 2. A Full-Stack FeatureOps Solution for Enterprises
+## 2. A Full-Stack FeatureOps Solution for Production

 MLOps provides a set of practices to develop, deploy, and maintain machine learning models in production efficiently and reliably.
 As a key link, FeatureOps is responsible for feature engineering, bridging the DataOps and ModelOps.
 A closed-loop FeatureOps solution should cover all aspects of feature engineering, including functionalities (such as feature store, feature extraction, feature serving, feature sharing) and production (such as low latency, high throughput, fault recovery, high availability, monitoring).
-OpenMLDB provides a full-stack FeatureOps solution for enterprises with great ease of use, so that feature engineering development returns to its essence: focusing on the development of high-quality feature extraction scripts only and be no longer bound by engineering challenges.
+OpenMLDB provides a full-stack FeatureOps solution for production with great ease of use, so that feature engineering development returns to its essence: focusing on the development of high-quality feature extraction scripts only and be no longer bound by engineering challenges.

 <p align="center">
  <img src="images/workflow.png" alt="image-20211103103052253" width=800 />